Public opinion of Garda management improved since Drew Harris appointed

 Commissioner Drew Harris, who was formerly deputy chief constable of the Police Service of Northern Ireland, was appointed in September 2018.
 File photograph Nick Bradshaw/The Irish Times

-Fifty five per cent of respondents said they believed the force was well managed when asked in the second quarter of 2019.
+Fifty five per cent of respondents to the Garda-commissioned Public Attitudes survey said they believed the force was well managed when asked in the second quarter of 2019.
 This is up from 43 per cent from the same period in 2018, just before Mr Harris was appointed.

 Mr Harris, who was formerly deputy chief constable of the Police Service of Northern Ireland, was appointed in September 2018.
 His tenure to date has been characterised by an increased focus on discipline and anti-corruption measures as well as a drive to civilianise the force and return gardaí to front-line policing duties.